Vassal (game engine): Available modules

+Vassal modules exist for over 1000 games.

 Copyright and licensing

-In September 2008, Games Workshop issued a cease-and-desist order regarding V40k to Tim Davis, the V40k module maintainer at that time.
+In September 2008, Games Workshop issued a cease-and-desist order regarding the Vassal module for Warhammer 40K to Tim Davis, its maintainer at that time.
 The module is still played.

 Games Workshop has also issued a cease-and-desist order regarding Space Hulk.

 Similar projects

 Similar engines for making board games include ZunTzu and Boardgame.io.